MeganTran6023/Robot_Music_Controller/README.md

 | `CMakeLists.txt` | Build configuration — tells CMake where to find the Pico SDK and FreeRTOS kernel, which board to target (`pico_w`), and which libraries to link (`hardware_i2c`, `hardware_adc`, etc.). |
 | `notes.txt` | Q&A notes on the RTOS concepts used here (delay vs. busy-wait, mutexes, task starvation).
 Worth reading alongside the code. |

-The `copy` variants of these files (`main copy.c`, `CMakeLists copy 2.txt`, etc.) are earlier drafts kept for reference — they aren't part of the active build.

 ## Hardware you'll need